NBC's Peacock: Prices, free trial, discounts, launch date, devices, shows and movies

 The free tier limits how much you can watch.
 For example, Peacock planned to offer only select episodes of its originals free, withholding the rest inside its paywall.
 This limited free tier was planned to have access to roughly half of Peacock's total catalog of movies, current season TV, TV classics, curated daily news, sports, Hispanic programming and Peacock streaming channels.

-Both paid tiers are what's called Peacock Premium, basically an all-access pass to everything on the service.
-That means about 20,000 hours of content, about double the amount on the free tier.
+Both paid tiers are called Peacock Premium, basically an all-access pass to everything on the service.
+That means about 20,000 hours of content.
 Peacock Premium is $5 a month or $50 a year with advertising, or you can upgrade to an ad-free version for $10 a month or $100 a year.

+After launch, Peacock will offer a seven-day free trial standard for any new signups to either premium tier.

 If you preorder a year of the service before launch on July 15, you can save $20 on an annual subscription.
 Preordering a year of the service with ads costs $30; preordering an ad-free annual subscription costs $80.

-Peacock is offering an extended free trial until Oct.
-15 if you sign up for the service through its Android app.
-Android and Android TV users can unlock the ad-supported level of Peacock Premium free until Oct.
-15, at which point they'll be charged the normal $5-a-month rate.
+If you sign up for the service through its Android app or another Google platform, Peacock is offering an extended free trial until Oct.
+15. This free trial is for the ad-supported level of Peacock Premium until Oct.
+15, at which point you'll be charged the normal $5-a-month rate.

-And other people can score discounts that can cut the cost of Peacock if you're already a customer of companies that have Peacock deals.
+And other people can score discounts that cut the cost of Peacock if you're already a customer of certain cable companies.
 Peacock will continue to give Comcast X1 and Flex subscribers the Premium version of the service at a $5 discount.
 So if they want to watch with advertising, they pay nothing for Peacock Premium; if they want to watch ad-free, they need to pay $5 a month.

-For now, during the "preview" launch of Peacock for Comcast customers only, that limited free tier doesn't really exist, but it is still expected to be part of Peacock's nationwide launch now planned for July 15.
-More details on that free tier are below.

-The ad-supported, all-inclusive version of the service is free for Comcast X1 and Flex customers as a perk of doing business with Comcast already.
 These customers can also upgrade to watch Peacock ad-free by paying $5 a month.
-If they want to upgrade to ad-free, X1 and Flex customers can do so on www.peacocktv.com.

 Among the services that have ad-supported options, Hulu is $6 a month with ads and $12 a month ad-free.
 CBS All Access charges $6 for its tier with advertising and $10 for the ad-free version.
 And Quibi, a mobile-only subscription video service with an eye-popping lineup of stars, has set its monthly rate at $5 with ads and $8 ad-free.